 Watering and nutrients

-Your sapling will need more water (about an inch or so a week) when newly planted; once it is established and has worked its roots into the soil, you shouldn’t need to do supplemental watering unless you’re experiencing drought conditions.
-Keep your eye on the leaves, though — if you see wilting, that may be a sign it needs more water.
+Your sapling will need more water (about an inch or so a week) when newly planted.
+Once it is established and has worked its roots into the soil, you shouldn’t need to do supplemental watering unless you’re experiencing drought conditions.
+Keep your eye on the leaves, though — if you see wilting, that may be a sign that your tree needs more water.

 Don’t fertilize your maple tree at planting time.
 Wait until the following spring, and then give it a feeding of a slow-release, balanced fertilizer.
 One annual feeding is sufficient.
 Adding a layer of well-rotted compost under the mulch once a year will also help spur growth.

-Maple trees produce small pale flowers in the spring.
-These are wind pollinated, although the trees may also be visited by nectar-loving insects such as bees.
-The flowers fall from the trees by mid-summer, leaving behind v-shaped seed pods that are often called “helicopters.”
-These are spread by the wind and can travel quite a distance on a good updraft.
+Maple trees produce small, pale flowers in the spring.
+These are wind pollinated, although nectar-loving insects such as bees may also visit the trees.
+The flowers fall from the trees by mid-summer, leaving behind v-shaped seed pods that are often called helicopters.
+These pods are spread by the wind and can travel quite a distance on a good updraft.

-Mites and pear thrips may bother your maple tree, as well as aphids, which can be dealt with organically by purchasing ladybugs, which eat them and will also tackle scale infestations.
+Mites and pear thrips may bother your maple tree, as well as aphids.
+You can address these pests organically by purchasing ladybugs, which eat them and will also tackle scale infestations.
 A general insecticide will also help, although a healthy maple tree can fight off a minor infestation with no help.

 Diseases of the maple include anthracnose and bacterial leaf scorch.
-The best way to handle anthracnose is to plant a resistant variety, but spraying with a copper fungicide will also help.
-Leaf scorch can be avoided with good horticultural practices: keep the area around your tree free of debris, ensure good drainage, and water at ground level.
+The best way to handle anthracnose is to plant a resistant variety of maple, but spraying your tree with a copper fungicide will also help.
+Leaf scorch can be avoided with good horticultural practices — keep the area around your tree free of debris, ensure good drainage, and water at ground level.